 An Individual Retirement Account (IRA), meanwhile, is a broader retirement savings program offered by financial institutions in the United States.
 An individual may voluntarily contribute to this plan (in some types, the employer may also match the employee’s contribution), and it provides tax benefits and investment income until the retirement of the individual, in which case he or she can withdraw the account.

-As of 2017, a few banks have already started offering PERA investments to investors.
-Here’s a comprehensive primer on this brand-new retirement investment program for Filipinos.
+Here in the Philippines, several banks have already started offering PERA investments to investors starting 2017.
+Here is a comprehensive primer on this brand-new retirement investment program for Filipinos.

 When was PERA established?

 PERA is a product of Republic Act 9505 or the PERA Act of 2008 which was signed into law on August 22, 2008.
 Tax incentives became effective starting January 1, 2009.
 Several banks started offering PERA products beginning 2017.